Polish far-right "flash mobs" scare liberal thinkers

 That movement is led by two main groups: Pan-Polish Youth and the National Radical Camp, which shares its name with an anti-Semitic party that was outlawed before World War Two.

-Przemyslaw Holocher, a National Radical Camp leader, said his group was growing, but did not organize the "flash mobs".
+Przemyslaw Holocher, a National Radical Camp leader, said his group was growing, but did not organise the "flash mobs".

 "We do not dissociate ourselves from such initiatives, because they are grassroots social initiatives, which are an effect of leftists' ideologies throwing themselves around for many years," he said.

-Robert Winnicki, who was leader of Pan-Polish Youth at the time of the Warsaw incident, denied organizing it, calling it an "eruption of students' discontent" at the cancellation of the nationalist debate.
+Robert Winnicki, who was leader of Pan-Polish Youth at the time of the Warsaw incident, denied organising it, calling it an "eruption of students' discontent" at the cancellation of the nationalist debate.

 "This was a happening, not well prepared, but a happening," he said, rejecting violence and using a term that usually describes an artistic performance.